 DHBTF bonds are issued by NYSTA for State transportation purposes and are backed by dedicated motor fuel, gas and other transportation related taxes and fees.
-DHBTF Bond issuances are expected to total approximately \$1 billion in FY 2012.
-This includes approximately \$450 million in issuances originally planned for FY 2011.
+DHBTF Bond issuances are expected to total approximately \$633 million in FY 2013.

 SUNY DORMITORY FACILITIES BONDS